impactmass/impactmass.github.io/_posts/2015-11-29-the-martian.md

 1. Going back to basics: Mark solved many problems by breaking the problem down.
 Then he'd assess how basic principles can be useful in solving them.
 Elon Musk calls this "[First Principles Reasoning]."
 This is approach is also true in programming.
 To understand and solve complex problems, one has to deconstruct it and start solving one at a time.

-2. Cross pollination: Some problems cannot be solve in isolation.
+2. Cross pollination: Some problems cannot be solved in isolation.
 A bit of knowledge from one area can be helpful in another.
 Mark made this statement towards the end of his stay on Mars:
-> “If I've learned one thing from my stay at Club Mars, it's that EVERYTHING can be useful.” (emphasis mine)
+> “If I've learned one thing from my stay at Club Mars, it's that EVERYTHING can be useful.”
+(emphasis mine)

+For Mark, his Botany education came in handy when figuring out how to grow crops on Mars.
+For the crew in the spaceship, Vogel's Chemistry background was helpful too.
+He made a bomb out of on-board flammables and pure oxygen to help the spaceship gain thrust.
+Who knows where that bit of knowledge might be useful?

 Read the book if you can.